RobinNogues/my-cv/README.md

 To run the project with HTTPS locally, you need a self-signed SSL certificate.

-1. Go to the directory for the certificates:

-    ```bash
-    cd reverse-proxy/local_certs
-    ```

-2. Generate the certificate and private key using OpenSSL:
+Generate the certificate and private key using OpenSSL:

     ```bash
     openssl req -x509 -nodes -days 365 -newkey rsa:2048 \